 Look for salicylic acid in the ingredients if you suffer from acne.
 Rosewater is known for its anti-aging properties and is often found in toners, too.
 Toner can be applied to a cotton ball and swiped along the areas you want to treat.

-Moisturizing is an important part of caring for your face, and usually the final stage of most people’s skincare regimen.
+#5.
+Moisturizing is an important part of caring for your face and is usually the final stage of most people’s skincare regimen.
 It can’t be understated how key moisture retention is for achieving healthy skin.

 It’s a good idea to get into the habit of applying sunscreen, preferably one that fights both UVA and UVB rays.

+#7.
 Honey is a great natural ingredient, so for those of you more interested in natural skincare remedies, take note.
-You can wear a facemask made of raw honey, since honey is antibacterial and softens skin.
+You can wear a facemask made of raw honey since honey is antibacterial and softens skin.

 Just add a warmed tablespoon of honey to your face and leave it for about ten minutes, and it should have a glowing effect on your face and make it soft, to boot.
 Honey and lemon can also remove blackheads if mixed and left on for five minutes.
 This is best done at nighttime since citrus acids make skin sensitive to daylight.

+#9.
 A natural if somewhat unusual way of treating dry elbows is to rub banana peel onto them.
-Bananas have lots of vitamin C which help with skin healing, so it does make sense, honest.
+Bananas have lots of vitamin C which helps with skin healing, so it does make sense, honestly.